erik-helleren/growing-SEs/src/teaching/3_teaching.md

 Take a few moments and write down 2 or 3 different types of comments you could provide on this code.

 First, here is an open example which I would put on line 1.
-First I commend the extraction of the method, which is clearly what happend based on the name of the method and the arg names.
+First I commend the extraction of the method, which is clearly what happened based on the name of the method and the arg names.
 Next I and asking for a revision.
 Thats it.

 > Nice job extracting this into a method.
 Can you take a second pass on this method?